-The tributes have been constant and numerous since Brian O’Donovan died earlier this month, as well they should be.
+The tributes have been constant and numerous since Brian O’Donovan died in October, as well they should be.
 He did so much to make Boston a fertile environment for folk and acoustic music, Irish/Celtic in particular, through his WGBH “Celtic Sojourn” radio show – and the stage productions it inspired – as well as the various festivals and concerts he organized or co-organized over the years.

 Brian’s resume need not be cited here.
 Suffice it to say, he was one of the more ubiquitous figures in the city’s arts and culture scene, and in our collective mind’s eye we will always see him holding forth on a stage, somewhere, looking dapper in a tasteful blazer or a comfy, festive sweater, as was the case for “A Christmas Celtic Sojourn.”